Fusebox

 Lancashire, UK

-2023 – Ongoing
+2023 – 2025

 Commissioned under the Blackburn Electric Lighting Order in 1895, the existing buildings formed one of the earliest electricity generating power stations in the UK.
 The street elevations survive in almost their original condition, and while the interior has been altered industrial features such as the roof-mounted crane remain.
 We were commissioned to reimagine the power station as a place for young people to meet employers, join events, conferences, and other activities.